An Error-Based Approximation Sensing Circuit for Event-Triggered, Low Power Wearable Sensors: Background on Event-Based Sampling

 \subsection{Polygonal approximation and the Wall-Danielsson method}

 The usual approach to event-based sampling for bio-signal monitoring is the level-crossing method~\cite{Tang2013}.
 The idea is to sample just when the signal crosses certain amplitude values, that can be more or less densely separated depending on the target resolution.
-This scheme is efficient and easy to implement, but it has two main limitations as illustrated in Fig.~\ref{fig:level-crossing}.
-First, if the signal oscillates near one of the levels, it is sampled much more frequently than if it is oscillating between two levels.
+This scheme is efficient and easy to implement, but it has two main limitations, as illustrated in Fig.~\ref{fig:level-crossing}.
+First, if the signal oscillates near one of the levels, it is sampled much more frequently than if it oscillates between two levels.
 Second, if the signal has high-amplitude linear variations, this approach results in a number of samples equivalent to the number of levels crossed by each variation, whereas only two samples would be sufficient to represent each of the variations.
+Moreover, while several adaptive compressed sensing techniques have been developed in the previous years, showing excellent results \cite{CS_dynamic_knob}, such methods rely on strong assumptions on the signal under analysis and require a different pre-processing pipeline (and hence hardware) for every type of signal under analysis.
 Therefore, we propose an approach for low-power event-based sampling on wearable sensors that is aimed at representing the input signal with the minimum number of points, assuming a linear behavior between each pair of consecutive points.

-From the plethora of available algorithms~\cite{Keogh2004}, we inspired our circuit design on the Wall-Danielsson method~\cite{Wall1984}, as it is particularly suitable for a real-time, hardware implementation.
+From the plethora of available algorithms~\cite{Keogh2004}, we inspired our circuit design on the Wall-Danielsson method~\cite{Wall1984}, as it is particularly suitable for a real-time hardware implementation.
 This algorithm works by ensuring that the discrete integral distance between the uniformly sampled signal and the linear interpolation between two event-based samples never grows more than a defined threshold $\epsilon$.
 On the one hand, it has the following interesting properties:

-\begin{enumerate} \item It has linear complexity. \item The memory footprint is extremely small, requiring to store just five numeric variables. \item It only requires one sample of the original signal in advance to estimate the approximation error. \end{enumerate}
+\begin{enumerate} \item It has linear complexity. \item The memory footprint is extremely small, requiring to store merely five numeric variables. \item It only requires one sample of the original signal in advance to estimate the approximation error. \end{enumerate}